CorentinJ/Real-Time-Voice-Cloning/README.md

   - [ ] SV2TTS
   - ... more?
 - [ ] Get started on the description of SV2TTS
 - [ ] Get started on the analysis of the benchmarks in SV2TTS
+- On the Tacotron 2 implementation:
+  - [ ] Present results from the basic implementation
+  - [ ] Address the Wavenet speed problem
+  - [ ] Train on custom data

 ### Roadmap
 **For the 21th of November**:
 - Finish SOTA
+- Obtain results on Tacotron2
 - Begin description of the architecture of SV2TTS
-- Begin training Tacotron2

 **For later**:
-- Obtain results on Tacotron2
 - Implement SV2TTS as a baseline
 - Evaluate the quality of this baseline w.r.t. the reported results in SV2TTS
 - Analysis of the benchmarks (data used, metrics)